akshitagupta15june/AR-tifacts/README.md

 ## What we learned

 During the project development process, we gained valuable experience in utilizing Bootstrap for enhancing the design and responsiveness of our website.
-Additionally, we successfully integrated MongoDB Atlas for seamless backend data connectivity.
+Additionally, we successfully integrated Node and MongoDB Atlas for seamless backend data connectivity.
 Collaborative code sharing was made possible through GitHub, where we familiarized ourselves with branches, pull requests, and the importance of maintaining a comprehensive README file.

 ## What's next for AR-tifacts

 Our upcoming plans include enhancing connectivity between local artisans and customers through our platform.
 Artisans will have the opportunity to directly connect with people and showcase their products on our website.
-Additionally, we are dedicated to expanding our event listings, featuring a comprehensive range of exhibitions and fairs that local vendors can participate in.
+Additionally, we are dedicated to expanding our event listings, featuring a comprehensive range of exhibitions and fairs that local vendors can participate in.We also plan to let buyers buy products by adding payment gateway and further improve customer experience by shippng and tracking.